Guide to French Red Wines By Region

 Pinot Meunier

-Champagne’s lesser-known red grape can bring much to the world’s most iconic sparkling wine.
+Champagne’s lesser-known red grapes can bring much to the world’s most iconic sparkling wine.
 Growers regard Meunier as relatively robust and easy to grow; it is a relatively early-ripening variety that will succeed in various soil types and micro-climates.
 In addition, it is appreciated for its open fruit profile and vibrant acidity, although detractors claim that Pinot Meunier has nothing to gain from the extended bottle age.

 Read more